-Question 8 from the first paper of 2006 and Question 2 from the second paper of 2000 ask for a list of preventative strategies, so as to protect your patients from the evils of CLABSI.
-On a slightly different note, Question 10 from the first paper of 2017 was a more administrative-oriented question on how one might fashion a departmental policy to investigate and manage and out-of-control CLABSI rate
+The topic of CLABSI comes up sufficiently often in the exams that the candidates should make a point of reviewing it before every exam sitting, just to make sure they remember all the obscure minutae required of a detailed answer.
+Hisotrically, Question 8 from the first paper of 2006 and Question 2 from the second paper of 2000 asked for a list of preventative strategies, so as to protect your patients from the evils of CLABSI.
+On a slightly different note, Question 10 from the first paper of 2017 and the identical Question 6 from the second paper of 2019 were more administrative-oriented questions on how one might fashion a departmental policy to investigate and manage an out-of-control CLABSI rate.

 Below is a summary of recent guidelines and evidence, scraped together from the following sources: